-Religion or belief √ The policy seeks to apply to all staff, pupils and visitors to the school irrespective of their background.
-4. If you have indic cated there is a nega ative impact on any gro up, is that impact: Legal?
-Yes 🗌 No 🗌 • criminatory anti- discriminate ory legislat ion) V 🗆 No 🗆 Intended?
-Yes Level of im pact?
-High 🗌 Low 📙 If the negative impact is possibly discriming must complete a full equality impact assubelow. · • • negative impact that re a positive impact rath is of low significance?
-Could her than no impact?
-Policy can be available in large print or different language if required; however, it is not considered this will make any material difference. owever, it is not considered that opportunities or improved relations - could it be adapted so that it does?
-If so, explain chan 7.
+Religion or belief \checkmark The policy seeks to apply to all staff, pupils and visitors to the school irrespective of their background.
+4. If you have indicated there is a negative impact on any group, is that impact: Legal? (not discriminatory under anti- discriminatory legislation) anti- Yes 🗌 No 🗌 Intended?
+Yes 🗌 No 🗌 Level of imp oact?
+High 🗌 Low 🗌 • - • ed and/or of high impact you the rest of section one below. - - egative impact that is c positive impact rather t of low significance?
+Could you han no impact?
+Policy can be this will make nt language if required; h owever, it is not considered that opportunities or improved relations - could it be adapted so that it does?
+If so, explain 7.
 Please list the outcome following this equality impact assessment (this could be no changes, some changes, further work needed around particular groups or cease development of the policy).
-Policy can be available in large print or different language if required; however, it is not considered that this will make any material difference. owever, it is not considered that Signed: Date:
+Policy can be available in large print or different language if required; however, it is not considered that this will make any material difference.
+Signed: Katie Jones Date: 08/02/22